 So what have the recently modified results of my DNA tests revealed?
 Well the updated analyses disclose the we Babijs match similar DNA found in nearly 43% of those tested from Eastern Poland and Western Ukraine; 21% of those tested from Germany and France; 15% of the respondents from the UK and Ireland; and the rest generally from other parts of Europe, Iberia and The Baltic region.
 See the graphics below for the “specifics”.

 Another useful feature of the 23andMe analysis especially for those unlike us whom haven’t yet completed a family tree is an Ancestry Timeline, depicting graphically the date ranges for one’s immediate forbears from two to eight generations back several centuries ago.

 Via the Geni.com family tree, we can trace the Blashills back to the early 18th Century; but the Babij/Chuda line only to the late 18th [so far].
-Check out the blogs we’ve posted subsequent to the visits to The Old Country in 2017 and 2018 and learn more about our Eastern/Northern European heritage.
+Check out the blogs we’ve posted subsequent to the visits to The Old Country from 2017 to 2019 and learn more about our Eastern/Northern European heritage.